Skip to content

 Teams own problems, not products

-Sometimes, it's easy to conflate the two because of the tight linkage or the lineage of the product, as well as the evolution of that product as the knowledge about the problem changes.
 This is maybe a little bit like the Ship of Theseus where you keep changing the "product" to match the problem such that over time none of the original "product" remains.
 You're still solving the same problem, so focus on solving that versus building a product.
+If you need to tie a name to it, sure, but really focus on the underlying problem.
+The technical artifacts you create should support solving that problem for the oeprator.